datahub-project/datahub/docs/how/updating-datahub.md

 ### Breaking Changes

 - #9244: The `redshift-legacy` and `redshift-legacy-usage` sources, which have been deprecated for >6 months, have been removed.
 The new `redshift` source is a superset of the functionality provided by those legacy sources.
-- #9286: The `DataHubRestEmitter` no longer returns anything.
+- #9286: The `DataHubRestEmitter.emit` method no longer returns anything.
 It previously returned a tuple of timestamps.

 ### Potential Downtime